ESFJs share the same action-orientation of ESTJs, but with a people-based focus.

 Workplaces that are stable, predictable, and that value adherence to the rules and established norms are good environments for ESFJs.

 Their dislike of conflict means ESFJs would also work best where the atmosphere is warm and friendly, everyone knows their place, and they can support and take care of others, in their way.

-ESFJs will bring order and planning and prefer it when these are adhered to.
+ESFJs will bring order and planning and prefer it when these are adhered to by others.